NYPL/ami-preservation/docs/filmAssessment/film-assessment.md

+---
+title: Film Assessment
+layout: default
+---

-# 2018 Mellon Proposal - Film Timeline
+# Film Assessment

 Proposed schedule: film assessment and rehousing (note that this does not include assessment): **to be completed in 2.5 years starting July 2018 (18,789 items per AVP report)**